-The Mendix Platform keeps the database consistent.
-This means that the platform validates the database structure at the start-up and automatically generates the SQL scripts to update the table structure.
+The Mendix Runtime keeps the database consistent.
+This means that the runtime validates the database structure at the start-up and automatically generates the SQL scripts to update the table structure.
 The Mendix Service Console provides you with the option to execute these scripts directly on the database.
-The Mendix Platform requires the usage of the schema ‘dbo’
+The Mendix Runtime requires the usage of the schema ‘dbo’

 The recommended database role is